 Dried Sliced Oranges are one of my favorite things to make for the holidays.
 They're beautiful on their own and great for decorations (like garlands, filling jars for a cocktail station, or even decorating wrapped gifts).
 They're also wonderful garnishes for cocktails and mocktails!
 Dried Sliced Oranges are also a great hostess gift and they ship well.
-An all-around win.
+An all-around holiday win!

 All you'll need are a few oranges and the time to let them dry (various methods listed below).
 That's it!
 You can make a batch at the beginning of the holiday season and then use them all winter long.